alces-software/flight-appliance-docs/docs/source/sge/sge.rst

 Requesting more memory
 ----------------------

 Your jobs are restricted to using a maximum amount of memory on the compute node they are executed on.
 The default memory allocation divides the total amount of RAM per node by the number of available CPU cores - e.g. a cluster that has node with 36 cores and 160GB of RAM will have a default memory allocation of 4.4GB.
-This allows the job scheduler to efficiently manage resources, ensuring all jobs get enough to run without the node running out of memory and crashing.
+This allows the job scheduler to efficiently manage resources, ensuring all jobs get enough memory to run without the node running out of memory and crashing.

 If you need more than the default amount of memory for your job, use the ``-l h_vmem=<amount-of-RAM>`` scheduler instruction to request more.
 For example, to request 32GB of RAM for your single-CPU interactive job, you can use the command ``qrsh -l h_vmem=32G``:

 .. code:: bash

-    [alces@login1(defiant) ~]$ qrsh -l h_vmem=32G
+    [alces@login1(scooby) ~]$ qrsh -l h_vmem=32G

     <<< -[ alces flight ]- >>>
-    [alces@ip-10-75-0-128(defiant) ~]$
+    [alces@ip-10-75-0-128(scooby) ~]$

 Memory allocations are performed **per scheduler slot** - i.e. per CPU core.
-So - if you want to request to run an 8-CPU-core multi-threaded job with 64GB of memory, you would request ``-pe smp 8 -l h_vmem=8G``.
+So - if you want to request to run an 8-CPU-core multi-threaded job with a total of 64GB of memory, you would request ``-pe smp 8 -l h_vmem=8G`` (as 64GB / 8-cores = **8GB per core**).

 .. note:: Memory allocations are automatically enforced by the job scheduler.
 If your application exceeds it's memory request, your job will be stopped to prevent crashing the hosting compute node.